Botcopy/docs/docs/advanced/handover.md

 When sending each message to the user, `paused` and `minutesPaused` should be a part of the payload that you send to Botcopy's endpoint: `https://api.botcopy.com/webhooks/handover/push`.
 To keep the conversation going make sure that `paused` is true and `minutesPaused` greater than 0.
 This way the session time expiry is pushed back each time a message is received from and sent to the end-user and you have a way to resume AI responses on your bot when you receive or send a message to the user.

-You can reference the specific Dialogflow session with the `session` key of the initial request.

 ### Step Two